 I’ve been staring at that gap for months.
 And I’ve decided to bet on it being an opportunity.

-The Two Bad Takes (And Why Both Are Wrong)
+What Are the Two Bad Takes (And Why Are Both Wrong)?

 There are two camps in every conversation about Claude Code’s ecosystem potential.